korningf/arch-ops/dev-ops.md

 That is they have wrappers which cover and impersonate all the mainstream loggers.

-Linking with these wrappers or bridges means we can unify and intercept all logs.
+Linking with these wrappers or bridges means we can unify and intercept all runtime logs.

-That is, even logs and traces written by 3rd party APIs can now be intercepted.
+That is, even logs and traces bundled in linked 3rd party libraries can be intercepted.

 .